-Sunshine on a Ranney Day (SOARD) is a 501(c)(3) nonprofit approved organization based in Atlanta, Georgia, founded in 2012 by Peter and Holly Ranney.
+Sunshine on a Ranney Day (SOARD) is a 501(c)(3) nonprofit approved organization based in Roswell, Georgia, founded in 2012 by Peter and Holly Ranney.

 The vision of Sunshine on a Ranney Day is to renovate homes for children with special needs and restoring hope for families.
 We are a licensed general contractor that specializes in wheelchair accessible bathrooms, dream bedrooms, in-home therapy rooms and wheelchair ramps/lifts.
 We take great pride in the quality of our work, professionalism and passion that is put into each makeover.
 Through our partnerships with local companies and donors we are able to offer our makeovers to families at no cost.